 - Grease a 9-inch round deep cake pan and flour generously.

 - In a medium bowl, whisk together flour, sugar, and salt.

-- Stir in butter until mixture is crumbly (using your hands is best, I think).
+- Stir in butter until the mixture is crumbly (using your hands works well).

 - Stir in almonds.
 Set aside.